Phase Diagram of the Spin-$1/2$ Triangular $J_1$-$J_2$ Heisenberg Model on a 3-leg Cylinder: Order Parameter

 The quantum analog of this classical $120^\circ$ state can be constructed by positioning three spins at $120^\circ$ angles on the Bloch sphere, forming a product state with long range order at wave vector $\vektor{Q} = (4 \pi / \sqrt{3}, 4\pi/3)$, where the factor 2 arises from the rotation properties of spin-$1/2$ systems.
 The spin correlations are $\langle \vektor{S}_i \cdot \vektor{S}_j \rangle = S_i S_j \cos 120^\circ = -1/8$ for each pair, which coincides with the classical value, as does the triple product $\vektor{S}_A \cdot (\vektor{S}_B \times \vektor{S}_C) = 0$.
 The plaquette magnetization $(\vektor{S}_A + \vektor{S}_B + \vektor{S}_C)^2 = 3/2$ is inherently non-classical.

 A suitable order parameter to detect this state is the squared sublattice magnetization of $120^\circ$ state and can be constructed as,

 where $N_o = N(N+4)/8$ is a normalization factor. $E^{120^\circ}$ will detect any state close to conventional $120^\circ$ order.
 DMRG results for the squared sublattice magnetization of $120^\circ$ state on a $30\!\times\!3$ cylinder, $O^{120^\circ} = \langle E^{120^\circ} \rangle$, are shown in \fref{fig:120_order_param}.
 The region with non-zero values of $O^{120^\circ}$ in \fref{fig:120_order_param} is consistent with the $120^\circ$ phase region of \fref{fig:PhaseDiagram}, showing that this is a good order parameter for the $120^\circ$ phase.
-The value of sublattice magnetization for the NN model, $\sqrt(O^{120^\circ}(\theta=0)) \sim 49\%$ of the classical value, is comparable to previous calculations on the 2D model, 50\% by ED,\cite{Bernu94} and 40\% by CCM.\cite{CCMSpinLiquid}
+The value of sublattice magnetization for the NN model, $\sqrt{O^{120^\circ}(\theta=0)} \sim 49\%$ of the classical value, is comparable to previous calculations on the 2D model, 50\% by ED,\cite{Bernu94} and 40\% by CCM.\cite{CCMSpinLiquid}

 The $120^\circ$ order parameter is close to maximal in the limit $\theta \rightarrow -\pi/2$, where the ground-state tends toward the quantum counterpart of the classical $120^{\circ}$ state.
-This limit can be understood as fully saturated ferromagnetism on each sublattice via the large negative $J_2$, and a small positive $J_1$ induces the ideal $120^\circ$ state.
+This limit can be understood as fully saturated ferromagnetism on each sublattice due to the large negative $J_2$; a small positive $J_1$ then induces $120^\circ$ ordering between the sublattice.